Medline ® Abstract for Reference 40

 of 'Overview of cancer pain syndromes'

-Calcitonin in phantom limb pain: a double-blind study.
+Gabapentin in postamputation phantom limb pain: a randomized, double-blind, placebo-controlled, cross-over study.